EllaBrands/stanDev/Stan-API-Refactor.md

 by all interferes, or do we just specify a policy and go with another interface element here?

-One example of a challenging configuration to setup is when a user provides a vector or matrix of values that should serve as initial values for the sampler.
+(One example of a challenging configuration to setup is when a user provides a vector or matrix of values that should serve as initial values for the sampler.
 Serializing and deserializing these data structures into strings may be an option.
 Protocol Buffers or JSON or XML also seem like viable candidates.
+This assumes one wants to merge initialization data into the configuration object.)